adlnet/xAPI-Spec/xAPI.md

 API calls.
 See Section [6.3 Concurrency](#concurrency) for more details.

-* ```413 Request Entity Too Large``` - Indicates that the LRS has rejected the Statement or Document because its size (or the size of an Attachment included in the request) is larger than the maximum allowed by the LRS.
+* ```413 Request Entity Too Large``` - Indicates that the LRS has rejected the Statement or document because its size (or the size of an Attachment included in the request) is larger than the maximum allowed by the LRS.

 * ```429 Too Many Requests``` - Indicates that the LRS has rejected the request because it has received